Guide to Corporate & Individual Taxation (33.5 hrs)

 After reading Chapter 3, participants will be able to:

-2. Specify differences between the regular and alternative minimum tax recognizing the application tax preferences and adjustments, and determine the life of assets under ADS, alternative minimum taxable income, passive losses under the AMT, and what constitutes ACE.
+2. Specify differences between the regular and alternative minimum tax recognizing the impact of tax preferences and adjustments.

-3. Identify the reporting requirements for real estate transactions, independent contractors, and cash reporting.
+3. Identify the reporting requirements for employers, real estate transactions, independent contractors, and cash reporting.

-4. Recognize types of accuracy related and unrealistic position penalties, and specify the IRS’s examination of returns policy and assessment process including applicable statute of limitations.
+4. Recognize types of accuracy-related and valuation overstatement penalties, and specify the IRS’s applicable statute of limitations.

 At the start of Chapter 4, participants should identify the following topics for study: